asadsalman/docker-tutorial/README.md

 The first line, `FROM ubuntu:latest`, specifies what base image we're using for our container.
 In this you have many options, I usually go with `ubuntu:latest` and build on top of that.

-Next we install gcc, which we'll use to compile `hello.c` (alternatively you could have used a base image that already included gcc).
+Next we install gcc, which we'll use to compile `hello.c` (alternatively you could have used a base image that already includes gcc).
 After that, we copy over the `hello.c` file into the image using the `ADD` directive.

 Next, using the `WORKDIR` directive, we move to the `/app/` directory in the image and compile `hello.c` using gcc.